ibm-cloud-docs/data-virtualization/about.md

 # About
 {: #about}

-{{site.data.keyword.Db2_on_Cloud_long}} is a fully managed public cloud service on {{site.data.keyword.cloud_notm}}.
+Data Virtualization is a fully managed public cloud service on {{site.data.keyword.cloud_notm}}.
 As a relational database, it delivers fast query processing with enterprise-level performance and capabilities for online transactional processing (OLTP).
 The new Enterprise High Availability plan runs the powerful Db2 11.5 engine, and also provides multizone region support in a three HA node configuration to ensure ultimate redundancy.
 {: shortdesc}

 ## Key features